 Series: 2009 Inscriptions on the Representative List/Inscriptions 2009 sur la liste représentative

-Credits: Science and Education Programming Center of CCTV (director), Beijing Science & Educational Film Studio (director), Nanjing Brocade Research Institute Co. (director), Ltd. (director),
+Credits: Science and Education Programming Center of CCTV (producer).
+Beijing Science and Educational Film Studio (producer).
+Nanjing Brocade Research Institute Co. (producer).
+Ltd. (producer).

 Published in: 2008